microfarad-de/smart-pump/README.md

 | Output blocked | 2.4 A    |
 | Dry run        | 0.6 A    |

-The controller senses the voltage across a pair of electrodes plunged into the caravan tank in order to detect the full tank condition.
+The controller sends AC voltage pulses across a pair of electrodes plunged into the caravan tank, and measures the resulting voltage drop in order to detect the full tank condition.

 Pumping is started and stopped by pressing the push button.
 The pump will be automatically deactivated if the dry run condition has been detected.